 Major estuarine habitats include oyster bars, tidal flats, soft sediment, tidal marshes, open water habitats, and seagrass beds (ANERR 2013; Yarbro and Carlson 2016).
 Figure 2-6 illustrates major habitat types, including oyster bars, seagrasses, and salt marsh.
 In 2014, the Apalachicola National Estuarine Research Reserve reported that oyster bars covered over 10,600 acres of submerged bottom within reserve boundaries - which include most of the estuary's oyster habitat (ANERR 2013).
+Estuarine waters within the Apalachicola River and Bay watershed support numerous species of fish and invertebrates.
+Many these species use lower salinity regions of Apalachicola Bay and East Bay as critical nursery grounds.
+Approximately 184 taxa of fish have been identified by the Florida Fish and Wildlife Research Institute throughout Apalachicola Bay and the lower river (Hoehn 2017).

 The Eastern oyster is the dominant component on the bars within the bay.
 In addition to sustaining an economically important resource, oyster reefs have importance for the wider ecosystem (FWC 2013).
 Oyster beds provide habitat and food sources for numerous estuarine organisms, including mussels, shrimp, small fish, and crabs, as well as nursery habitat for species such as flounder.
 Other fish species using oyster reefs include red drum, sheepshead, and spotted seatrout.

 The watershed planning area extends eastward to include Alligator Harbor, a shallow estuary east of St. George Sound separated from the open Gulf by the Alligator Point peninsula.
-The harbor is approximately four miles long and one and a half miles wide with a mean low water depth of approximately four feet (FDEP 2017d).
+The harbor is approximately four miles long and one and a half miles wide with a mean low water depth of approximately four feet (FDEP 2017a).
 There is little freshwater inflow into Alligator Harbor, and salinity remains relatively consistent and similar to adjacent Gulf of Mexico waters.
 Due to its relatively high and stable salinity, Alligator Harbor is ecologically distinct from estuarine waters further east.
-Submerged and littoral habitats include seagrasses, mollusk reefs, unconsolidated substrate, and tidal marsh (FDEP 2017d).
+Submerged and littoral habitats include seagrasses, mollusk reefs, unconsolidated substrate, and tidal marsh (FDEP 2017a).
 The harbor supports important feeding grounds for the Kemp's ridley sea turtle (Lepidochelys kempii) and the harbor and littoral and shoreline areas provide habitat for migratory birds.
-Clam aquaculture sites were established in 2002 and state approved oyster harvesting in 2013 (FDEP 2017d).
+Clam aquaculture sites were established in 2002 and state approved oyster harvesting in 2013 (FDEP 2017a).

 Seagrass beds provide important habitats within the bay, particularly on the bay side of St. George, Cape St. George, and Dog islands, and in St. George Sound and Alligator Harbor.
-Yarbro and Carlson (2016)

-estimate coastal Franklin County 2010 seagrass coverage at 14,611 acres.
+Yarbro and Carlson (2016) estimate coastal Franklin County 2010 seagrass coverage at 14,611 acres.
 About half of this area and most of the continuous beds were identified in region generally encompassing Dog Island and reef, Turkey Point, and the Carrabelle River.